nlintas/java_cloud_microservices_project/README.md

 2. Initialize the conversion microservice.
 3. Initialize the web server.
 4. Open all web pages through the ports provided from Eureka (Eureka is at port 8761).
-   1. If an error occurs where no conversion/text to pdf microservice is avaliable wait for a minute so that it registers with Eureka and try again.
+   1. If an error occurs where no conversion/text to pdf microservice is available wait for a minute so that it registers with Eureka and try again.

 ## Run Locally Docker Compose Instructions
 Run from the root directory the `test_local_docker_compose.sh` file.